minetest/contentdb/app/flatpages/help/package_config.md

 * `game.conf` for games.
 * `texture_pack.conf` for texture packs.

 The `.conf` uses a key-value format, separated using equals.

-Here's a simple example:
+Here's a simple example of `mod.conf`, `modpack.conf`, or `texture_pack.conf`:

 	name = mymod
 	title = My Mod
 	description = A short description to show in the client.

+Here's a simple example of `game.conf`:

+	title = My Game
+	description = A short description to show in the client.

+Note that you should not specify `name` in game.conf.

 ### Understood values